 - Read the guidelines and the following advice carefully for eligibility requirements and information about the awards.

 - Should you require advice on dates and how to apply for an award in 2015, please contact the Project Officer, Teaching Awards and Grants.

 - Lodge your application through the Awards Online Portal.

 Advice for Applicants

-Recipients of the Vice-Chancellor's Excellence in Teaching Awards are expected to contribute to educational development within the University by communicating their skills to academic staff.
+Recipients of the Vice-Chancellor's Awards for Excellence in Teaching are expected to contribute to educational development within the University by communicating their skills to academic staff.
 The specific nature of that contribution is negotiated with each winner.
 Some applicants identified through the University's internal selection process will be asked to consider applying for national teaching awards.